-$^{\rm 83}$ Author's discussions in Seoul in April 2013.
+83 Author's discussions in Seoul in April 2013.

-&lt;sup>84 In formal rankings, Kim Yong-nam, the President of the SPA Presidium holds this position.
-But in terms of power and authority, Jang Song-taek eclipses Kim.
-In 2012, a special meeting of the Politburo created the State Physical Culture and Sports Guidance Committee (SPCSGC) and appointed Jang as the chairman (KCBS, 04 November 2012).
-This organization cemented Jang's status as the second in command.
-Most of the senior leadership is included in the SPCSGC.
-Although in principle, growing consensus within the South Korean Pyongyang watching community that he serves the role of "Control Tower."
-He reportedly sees most, if not all, of the reports and message traffic earmarked for Kim Jong-un.
-He is allowed to prioritize this paperwork, but cannot alter it in any way.
-He interacts with the various issue task groups to work through options and reach a consensus for Kim's final decision.
-In this regard, he works closely with Kim's Personal Secretariat.
-Jang maintains control over the portfolios for the economy and internal security.
-He also has input on foreign policy, especially as it relates to China, as well as inter-Korean relations.
-Given his apparent meetings with two private U.S. delegations to Pyongyang in 2012, he may also have influence on North Korean relations with the United States, although this is likely the purview of Kang Sokju, the longtime foreign policy advisor to the Kim family.
+In formal rankings, Kim Yong-nam, the President of the SPA Presidium holds this position.
+But in terms of power and authority, Jang Song-taek eclipsed Kim.
+According to some senior defectors, the concept of informal power rankings is a foreign concept North Korea.
+There is the Supreme Leader and everyone else.
+See interview with Choe Ju-hwal, the highest-ranking North Korean military defector in South Korea (New Focus International, 11 January 2014).
+That said, in 2012, a special meeting of the Politburo created the State Physical Culture and Sports Guidance Committee (SPCSGC) and appointed Jang as the chairman (KCBS, 04 November 2012).
+This organization cemented Jang's status as the de facto "second in command."
+Most of the senior leadership was included in the SPCSGC.
+Although in principle, the goal of founding the SPCSGC lay in "holding and guiding the general work of the physical culture and sports of the country in a unified manner," Jang Song-taek would be able to virtually take charge of the affairs of the Party's Secretariat through the SPCSGC if a situation occurs in which either Kim Jong-un or Kim Kyong-hui were not able to carry out their duties.

+there was a consensus within the South Korean Pyongyang watching community that he served the role of "Control Tower."85 He reportedly saw most, if not all, of the reports and message traffic earmarked for Kim Jong-un.
+He was allowed to prioritize this paperwork, but could not alter it in any way.
+He interacted with the various issue task groups to work through options and reach a consensus for Kim's final decision.
+In this regard, he worked closely with Kim's Personal Secretariat.
+Jang maintained control over the portfolios for the economy and internal security.
+He also had input on foreign policy, especially as it related to China, as well as inter-Korean relations.
+Given his apparent meetings with two private U.S. delegations to Pyongyang in 2012,86 he may also have had influence on North Korean relations with the United States, although this was likely the purview of Kang Sok-ju, the longtime foreign policy advisor to the Kim family.